The best site on the web for what is real in the world of arts & entertainment

 The CCJ would cop to not really knowing what to make of Sara Marie Barron's "Pretty Girl" video.
 It is sort of hypnotic, owing to Barron's soft and soothing vocal, though the lyrics are a little hard to absorb.
 Maybe that's the point, it's like a lush parody, on some levels, a most un-2021 type of offering to the extent that it seems like a fetish.

 She is said to be deeply involved in the production of her sound, which is pleasing.
-And she may be a thematic artists, as she has an analog on YouTube to her "Pretty Girl" video.
+And she may be a thematic artist, as she has an analog on YouTube to her "Pretty Girl" video.
 It's called "Pretty Boy" and it's dynamite.
 Weird, though.
 What's with the lingerie?

 RARWRITER Publishing produces several websites covering a range of subjects from arts & entertainment to politics, public policy, and environmental issues.
 See the links provided to access those sites.